politeauthority/automox-worklets/reverse-shell/README.md

 | `EP_TUNNEL_PORT`      | Port on the device to tunnel with.
 This is pretty open, `43022` is a good choice.       | `43022` |
 | `EP_USER`      | User on the device to run the tunnel as.       | `root` |

-`REMOTE_PUBLIC_KEY` - This is a file which needs to be accessible from the end point via `wget`.
+`REMOTE_PUBLIC_KEY` - This is a file which needs to be accessible from the end point via `curl`.

 `EP_TUNNEL_PORT` - This is the port which the endpoint will create the tunnel on, which you will connect on through your SSH server.

 ## Setup
  - Determine script vars, mentioned above.
-These values will be used in the `remediation.sh` file and on the remote SSH server to log into the device.
+These values will be used in the [remediate.sh](linux/remediate.sh) file and on the remote SSH server to log into the device.
     ```console
     REMOTE_SSH_HOST="ssh.example.com"
     REMOTE_SSH_PORT=22